yyz18/timeoff-management-application-ci-cd/README.md

 <img src="https://user-images.githubusercontent.com/36462985/222253330-7151db25-6585-4262-9b1f-e9f2849e5229.png" width="700">
 </p>

-The imeoff-management application is accessible at [https://venisso.com](https://venisso.com).
+The Timeoff-management application is accessible at [https://venisso.com](https://venisso.com).
 Any attempt to access it using http address is automatically redirected to https, thereby ensuring secure communication between the client and the application server.
 </p>